Julien-Gio/CloudComputing-Lab3/README.md

 # Amazon SQS
 Amazon's Simple Queue Service is a message queuing service that can easly scale.
 You can send, store and receive data between machines without complexity or overhead.
-There are two types of message queues in SQS
+There are two types of message queues in SQS:
-*Standard queues* are built for maximum throughput.
+* **Standard queues** are built for maximum throughput.
 They garantee at-least-once delivery of messages.
-*FIFO queues* aim to provide messages exactly once, in the same order that they are sent.
+* **FIFO queues** aim to provide messages exactly once, in the same order that they are sent.

 # Web Queue Worker architecture
 The Web Queue Worker architecture has two main parts to it.
 A **web front end** and a **worker**.
 The web front end handles client HTTP requests, while the worker takes care of processing tasks (intensive computations, long tasks, batch jobs, etc).
 These two parts communicate using a **message queue**.
 This architecture is very light and easy to deploy.
 The principle of seperation of concerns is respected; the front end is desyncronised and independent from the worker.
 This allows one to scale the front end and worker separately.

 This architechture is great for simple applications or applications with batch operations / long-running jobs.

 # My work
 ## Setting up the worker in AWS CLI
 Since the worker script has to run on a server, we will be using an AWS EC2 instance to handle this.

 The first step is to launch (create) the EC2 instance.
 We will use a pre-made key and security group :
 ```bash
 aws ec2 run-instances --image-id "ami-0947d2ba12ee1ff75" --count 1 --instance-type t2.micro --key-name myKey --security-group-ids "sg-07ed9af48bea7190e"